Schlaubischlump/LocationSimulator/index.md

 # Install

+Click on `Download .zip`, extract the file and run `LocationSimulator.app` by right-clicking on `open` to grant a Gatekeeper exception.

-Use homebrew to install LocationSimulator.
+Alternatively you can use homebrew to install LocationSimulator.
+The version can be slightly outdated, when installed this way.

 1. Install [homebrew](https://brew.sh) by entering the following command in your terminal: